 Graduates are awarded the Yoga Scotland Teaching Diploma.
 You should have been practising for a minimum of two years and should also normally have taken our Foundation Course.
 Experienced applicants who have not taken a Foundation Course will be seriously considered, but if you have practised for under three years your application for a place on a training course is very unlikely to be successful.

-The next course will be starting in Glasgow in September 2017.
+The next course will be starting in Edinburgh in September 2018.
 Application packs are now available.
 Interviews will be held on 30 June and 1 July 2018 at G25 in Edinburgh.

 The cost of the Teacher Training Course is £3,275 for the 2-year course.
 This includes the cost of the 13 weekends and the 2 residential weekends weekends, as well as a First Aid Certificate valid for three years.
 Students who are offered a place on the course will be required to pay a non-returnable deposit of £590 on acceptance of their place as well as an annual fee of £1,330.
 All moneys paid are non-refundable.
 Each year’s fee must be paid before the year commences.
 The student will be responsible for their own travel and buying any books (although each course has an extensive library of books to borrow).